-When The New York Times approached us to host a session on AI readiness for the ad team we knew we were going into an organization that had sophisticated AI already at work.
+When The New York Times approached Sonder Studio to host a session on AI-readiness for the ad team we knew we were going into an organization that had sophisticated AI already at work.
 The ad innovation team at The Times had spent two years developing audience models that could then be offered to advertisers as contextual targeting tools.
 This included using panel-based data to construct an algorithm that scores all The New York Times articles against 18 different emotions such as “curious” or “optimistic.”
-The technology also predicts how likely an article is to motivate a reader to take a particular action such as making a charitable donation, embarking on a dietary change or spending a significant amount of money.
+The technology also predicts how likely an article is to motivate a reader to take a particular action such as making a charitable donation, embarking on a dietary change, or spending a significant amount of money.

-But building an AI-ready workforce involves much more than having strong data science teams, abundant data and an AI-ready technology platform.
-True AI-readiness means having employees at all levels and in all types of roles who understand how machines learn and can spot opportunities to craft new workflows, products and services that use the best of humans and machines, including begin able to intervene when it’s going wrong.
+But building an AI-ready workforce involves much more than having strong data science teams, abundant data, and an AI-ready technology platform.
+True AI-readiness means having employees at all levels and in all types of roles who understand how machines learn.
+It means having employees who can spot opportunities to craft new workflows, products, and services that use the best of humans and machines—including being able to intervene when it’s going wrong.

-We started by asked a simple question: what is AI?
 We love this question because it instantly reveals people’s perceptions.
 The Terminator.
 Autonomous, weaponized drones.
 Amazon’s recommendation algorithm.
 Robot pets.
 Chatbots.
 Google’s search algorithm.
 Apple Maps.
-AI is used for both good and bad, it’s ubiquitous, incredibly useful and it’s not always right.
-It’s an every-day thing.
+AI is used for both good and bad, it’s ubiquitous, incredibly useful, and it’s not always right.
+It’s an everyday thing.

-Nothing could be more true to the The New York Times brand.
+Nothing could be more true to The New York Times brand.